mgronhol/hawthorn-ruby/README.md

 In graph databases you represent your data as nodes and connections ( edges ) between them.
 Each node can have multiple properties ( so they work a bit like a key-value store) and each edge has type and weight.

+Currently Hawthorn runs in non-persistent in-memory mode.
+This will changed in future.

-See usage for more info.
+See examples & wikipedia for more info.

 Installation
 =============